AILA Research Debate

-Coming soon: each issue of the AILA Review stimulates an AILA research debate about hot topics in applied linguistics.
+Each issue of the AILA Review stimulates an AILA Research Debate about hot topics in Applied Linguistics.

 AILA Review, Volume 31

 - To what extent has applied linguistics always been a transdisciplinary field?

 - What are, from an AL perspective, the advantages and disadvantages of transdisciplinarity as compared to interdisciplinarity?

 - What are the main opportunities and risks inherent in collaborating with practitioners throughout research projects?

 - Who decides which real-world problem is to be dealt with and by whom?